projecthorus/radiosonde_auto_rx/README.md

 # Automatic Radiosonde Receiver Utilities
 This fork of [rs1279's RS](https://github.com/rs1729/RS) codebase provides a set of utilities ('auto_rx') to allow automatic reception and uploading of [Radiosonde](https://en.wikipedia.org/wiki/Radiosonde) positions to multiple services, including:
 * The [Habitat High-Altitude Balloon Tracker](https://tracker.habhub.org)
+  * **Please note the HabHub Tracker now filters out radiosondes by default.** To view the radiosondes again, clear the search field at the top-left of the tracker of all text, and press enter.
+Alternatively, use our front-end to HabHub at: [https://sondehub.org/](https://sondehub.org/)
 * APRS-IS (for display on sites such as [aprs.fi](https://aprs.fi)
 * [OziPlotter](https://github.com/projecthorus/oziplotter), for mobile radiosonde chasing.